jimmycgz/iac-infrastructure-as-code/README.md

 # Infrastructure as Code
 My Collections using Terraform, Ansible, Chef and Linux scripting.
 Refer to file Issue_log for issue details and resolutions.

 # Use Terraform to setup API workload infra in AWS:

  ## Details to set up:

-* A VPC
+* One VPC
-* Two subnets
+* Two subnets in 2 AZs
 * An internet gateway
-* A security group
+* One security group for VMs, another one for ALB
 * Using existing SSH key pair
-* Two EC2 instances, API1-AWS on Subnet1, API2-AWS on Subnet2
+* Two EC2 instances, API-AWS-001 on Subnet1, API-AWS-002 on Subnet2
-* Within the instance:
-   Sample API code written by Node.JS
+* Deploy the tailered API code written by Node.JS
+* ALB associates with the 2 AWS VMs
+* Update hosts file for Ansible for ongoing Configuration Management

 ## Setup Steps:
   * Step 1> [DONE!] create 1 VPC, 2 subnets and Security Group